core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In order to enable the rough counting of still active and interested clients, a new CoAP option is introduced, which SHOULD be supported by clients that listen to multicast responses.

 The option is called Multicast-Response-Feedback-Divider and has the properties summarized in {{mrfd-table}}, which extends Table 4 of {{RFC7252}}.
 The option is not Critical, not Safe-to-Forward, and integer valued.
-Since the option is not Safe-to-Forward, the column "N" indicates a dash for "not applicable".
+Since the option is not Safe-to-Forward, the 'N' column indicates a dash for "not applicable".

 | No.  | C | U | N | R | Name                                    | Format | Length | Default |
 | TBD  |   | x | - |   | Multicast-Response-<br>Feedback-Divider | uint   | 0-1    | (none)  |